Denaby Main: History

-The village miners became famous for their fortitude in the face of hard and ruthless employers who had proven their willingness to take risks by sinking the shafts to their required depth.
+The village miners became noted for their fortitude in the face of hard and ruthless employers who had proven their willingness to take risks by sinking the shafts to their required depth.
 Although there were no major accidents at Denaby (unlike its neighbour Cadeby Main) by the time of the closure of the mine in 1968, 203 miners had been killed.
 It was company policy to evict a dead miner's family from the company owned housing within weeks of bereavement.
 There is a long history of disputes at Denaby.
 In 1869 a six-month strike over union recognition was ended by negotiation.
 In 1903 there was a strike because the mining company refused to pay miners for the muck that they had to get out in order to get at the coal.
 This became known as "The Bag Muck Strike".
 It lasted for weeks and the mine owners started to evict strikers and their families.
 Many of those evicted had to spend January 1903 in tents on open ground with only sheets and blankets for comfort and soup kitchens for food.

 Other disputes in 1877 and 1885 also led to evictions.
 All of the coal at Denaby was "hand got", meaning that no machinery or conveyor belts were used.
 The Barnsley Seam coal was shovelled into corves for man handling along a track using pit ponies.

-In 1863 alternative employment became available when Kilner Glass opened a factory in Denaby adjacent to the mine.
+In 1863 alternative employment became available, when Kilner Glass opened a factory in Denaby adjacent to the mine.
 This closed in 1936.